 Are university students eligible for volunteer DBS Checks?

 We get lots of volunteer DBS applications from universities, but it’s important to remember that the DBS has a very specific definition of what counts as a volunteer.

-Applicants will not be eligible for a volunteer DBS Check if they:
+Applicants will not be eligible for a volunteer DBS Check if they are:

-- Are on a course that requires them to do the role
+- On a course that requires them to do the role

-- Are in a trainee position that will lead to a full-time role or qualification
+- In a trainee position that will lead to a full-time role or qualification

 For this reason, students are unlikely to be eligible for a volunteer DBS Check.

 DBS Checks for universities: A summary

 In the majority of cases, university staff will not be eligible for a Standard or Enhanced DBS Check.
 Instead, universities can carry out a Basic Check.